What is homeowners insurance?

 What kind of credit information do insurance companies use?

 Most companies that use credit information use an insurance credit score, which is also referred to as a financial responsibility score.
 An insurance credit score is calculated using information from your credit information.
 Many insurance credit scores are weighted using recent credit information more heavily than old credit information.
 The factors used in many scoring models are:

-Past payment history (the number and frequency of late payments and the days between due date and late payment date).
-Late payments tend to have a negative effect on your insurance credit score.
+- Past payment history (the number and frequency of late payments and the days between the due date and late payment date) - late payments tend to have a negative effect on your insurance credit score.

-Number of open lines of credit (including the number of major credit cards, department store credit cards).
-Having too much credit tends to have a negative effect on your insurance credit score.
+- The number of open lines of credit (including the number of major credit cards or department store credit cards) - having too much credit tends to have a negative effect on your insurance credit score.
 However, it generally is not a good idea to cancel a credit account that you have had for a long time.
 A long credit history may help your score.